casework/ontology.caseontology.org/CONTRIBUTE.md

 $ sudo apt-get -y upgrade
 ```

 Then, install Nginx on the server:

 ```bash
 $ sudo apt-get install nginx
 ```

-Create a directory where the CASE autodocs repository will live, and a system user:
+Create a directory where the CASE autodocs repository will live, and a dedicated system user:

 ```bash
 $ sudo mkdir -p /srv/http/ontology.caseontology.org